jasonwadsworth/jasonwadsworth.github.io/_posts/2024-01-11-securing-cross-account-access-in-multi-tenant-saas-applications.md

 ```

 With this in place, you can safely assume your tenants' roles without being concerned you'll get data for the wrong tenant.
+Even if you have a hard-coded value in your code the permissions of the credentials your code uses won't have permission to assume the role.

 ## Conclusion

 Building multi-tenant SaaS applications comes with important tenant isolation challenges, especially if you connect your application to customer-owned AWS accounts.
-Being aware of the potential for your application to be used as an attack vector to your tenants' data is a crucial first step in understanding how to protect it.
+Being aware of the potential for bad actors or bad code to break that isolation is a key step in understanding how to protect against it.
 Making sure you’ve taken all steps to secure cross-account access with solutions like the one I've outlined in this blog helps keep your tenants’ data safe and your application secure.